 - vi.
-DETERMINE THE COMPLEXITY OF MEDICAL DECISION MAKING: Medical decision making refers to the complexity of establishing a diagnosis and/or selecting a management option as measured by: - the number of possible diagnoses and/or the number of management options that must be considered; - the amount and/or complexity of medical records, diagnostic tests, and/or other information that must be obtained, reviewed and analyzed; and - the risk of significant complications, morbidity and/or mortality, as well as comorbidities, associated with the patient's presenting problem(s), the diagnostic procedure(s) and/or the possible management options.
+DETERMINE THE COMPLEXITY OF MEDICAL DECISION MAKING: Medical decision making refers to the complexity of establishing a diagnosis and/or selecting a management option as measured by: - the number of possible diagnoses and/or the number of management options that must be considered; - the amount and/or complexity of medical records, diagnostic tests, and/or other information that must be obtained, reviewed and analyzed; and - the risk of significant complications, morbidity and/or mortality, as well as co-morbidities, associated with the patient's presenting problem(s), the diagnostic procedure(s) and/or the possible management options.
 Four types of medical decision making are recognized: straightforward; low complexity; moderate complexity, and, high complexity.
 To qualify for a given type of decision making, two of the three elements in the table following must be met or exceeded:

-Number of diagnoses or management options Amount and/or complexity of data to be reviewed Risk of complications and/or morbidity or mortality Type of decision making minimal minimal or none minimal straightforward limited limited low low complexity multiple moderate moderate moderate complexity vii.
-SELECT THE APPROPRIATE LEVEL OF E/M SERVICES BASED ON THE FOLLOWING:
+Number of diagnoses or Amount and/or Risk of complications Type of decision management options complexity of data and/or morbidity or making to be reviewed mortality minimal minimal or none minimal straightforward limited limited low low complexity multiple moderate moderate moderate complexity extensive extensive high high complexity